 This course is a study in 3D computer animation.
 Course contents include a review of 3D modeling, rendering the 3D animations, compositing and special effects for both video and digital editing, video and film recording, storyboarding and sound design, technical testing and production estimates and scheduling.
 Code C (Offered intermittently.)

 CIS 227.
-App Development with Swift II (1-2-3) Prerequisite: As required by college.
+App Development with Swift II (1-2-3)

 This course focuses on building specific features iOS apps.
 Students apply the knowledge and skills to developing new apps.
 Code C